 Are you aware of any other home visiting models being implemented in these communities that were not mentioned in your state plan?

-D. STATE DECISIONS TO CHANGE ELIGIBILITY CRITERIA, ADAPTATIONS, OR ENHANCEMENTS RELATIVE TO NATIONAL MODELS
+D. STATE DECISIONS TO CHANGE ELIGIBILITY CRITERIA, ADAPTATIONS, ENHANCEMENTS, AND STAFF TRAINING AND SUPERVISION RELATIVE TO NATIONAL MODELS

 In the last 12 months, has the state made any decisions about eligibility criteria for MIECHV that narrow or broaden the eligibility criteria relative to the eligibility criteria usually used by the national models being used in your MIECHV program?